SuffolkLITLab/legal-tech-class/docs/practical-guide-docassemble/setup-server.md

   and to set the time that daily scheduled cron scripts run.
 * Set LETSENCRYPTEMAIL to an email of your choice.
 You will receive messages at this address if your certificate is about to expire, but otherwise will not.
+* In Docassemble version 1.8.14 and later, if DAEXTRAFONTS and DAGOOGLEFONTS are true they will install those fonts on startup.
+These might be necessary for your interviews that do DOCX to PDF conversion.

 Notice that in the Docker environment file, we use a lowercase `true`, not `True`.